SherlockPsy/Life/04_CONTRACT_AGENT.md

 It may contain:
 - interpretations of events
+- personal beliefs
 - remembered misunderstandings
+- expectations
+- fears
-- beliefs about others
+- assumptions
 - intentions
-- expectations

 These are not facts.
-They are private text.
+They may be wrong.
+They may contradict Public Reality.

 ---